ropensci/drake/README.md

 # Reproducibility with confidence

-The R community likes to emphasize reproducibility, an umbrella term that often covers [scientific replicability](https://en.wikipedia.org/wiki/Replication_crisis), literate programming with [knitr](https://yihui.name/knitr/), and version control with [git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
+The R community emphasizes reproducibility.
+[Scientific replicability](https://en.wikipedia.org/wiki/Replication_crisis), literate programming with [knitr](https://yihui.name/knitr/), and version control with [git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) are traditional themes.
 But internal consistency is important too.
 Reproducibility carries the promise that your output matches the code and data it came from.

 ## Evidence of re-creatability